David Duncan Main: Work abroad

-They were welcomed by Dr. James Galt and his wife and Reverend Arthur Elwin and his wife at Hangchou, currently known as Hangzhou.
+They were welcomed by Dr. James Galt and his wife and Reverend Arthur Elwin and his wife at Hangzhou.
 The city was known as "Heaven Below" to the natives, due to the scenery that surrounded the city.
-Upon their arrival, Hangzhou was in a poverty and disease stricken state due to the aftermath of the Tai-Ping Rebellion of 1861, which left the streets full of debris.
+Upon their arrival, Hangzhou was in a poverty and disease stricken state due to the aftermath of the Taiping Rebellion of 1861, which left the streets full of debris.
 Opium was widely used during this time period; thus many areas of the city were filled with recovering addicts.